-One of the challenges in this process is to generate cell lines that can be “immortalized” by making them stem cell-like to remove the need for constantly needing more samples.
+One of the challenges in this process is to generate cell lines that are renewable or stem cell-like to remove the need for more samples and to maintain consistency.
 These cells can be manipulated to improve their growth in a laboratory or bioreactor; differentiate into specific tissues such as muscle; and enhance production of certain protein(s) for optimal nutritional composition, appearance and texture.
+By optimizing culture conditions and differentiation protocols using engineered cells, researchers have unlocked the potential to enhance efficiency and increase yields, thereby reducing overall production costs.
+A key innovation detailed in a recent study is the development of engineered autocrine signaling systems, particularly the expression of Fibroblast Growth Factor 2 (FGF2), which greatly reduces the need for costly media supplements traditionally required for cell growth and differentiation.
+Engineered cells were designed to express FGF2, thereby creating self-sustaining cell proliferation and differentiation with minimal reliance on external growth factors1.

-Evolution of these kinds of cell lines is notoriously slow compared to microbial cells.
-However, a tool like Demeetra’s hyperactive piggyBac Transposase DNA modification system allows quick improvement of mammalian as well as seafood cell lines in an extremely short time compared to traditional methods (Figure 1).
+Engineering cell lines is notoriously slow compared to microbial cells.
+However, a tool like Demeetra’s piggyBac transposase system allows quick improvement of mammalian as well as seafood cell lines in an extremely short time compared to traditional methods (Figure 1).

 Meat cells have minimal lifecycles in culture, limiting large scale propagation.
 Maintaining proliferating cells without affecting their ability to differentiate into lineages such as muscle, is a critical step in cultured meat production.
-One way to accomplish this is to introduce a gene that “immortalizes,” or reprograms, cells for unlimited proliferation.
+One way to accomplish this is to introduce genes that result in cells with unlimited proliferation capacity.
 PiggyBac is particularly useful for this purpose because it integrates stably at highly expressed sites, thereby enabling large scale propagation without loss as with transient expression.

 Another consideration is the DNA cargo capacity for integration of the desired genes.
 When one group attempted retrovirus-mediated immortalization of mouse embryonic fibroblasts (MEFs), little efficiency was observed due to low viral titers of the large cargo required.
 When the same group used piggyBac’s massive cargo capacity, they efficiently immortalized mouse MEFs while maintaining multipotency.

-As demonstrated in Figure 3a, primary MEFs (top panel a) grew slowly through five passages (P5) but piggyBac immortalized MEFs (piMEFs, lower panel b) grew rapidly and through at least forty passages (fifteen shown, P15).
-Further, a cell staining assay shows that piMEFs reach confluence on day 3 versus day 7 for primary MEFs and had significantly higher cell numbers measured as optical absorbance at all timepoints (Figure 3b)2.
+As demonstrated in Figure 3 below, primary MEFs (top panel a) grew slowly through five passages (P5) but piggyBac immortalized MEFs (piMEFs, lower panel b) grew rapidly and through at least forty passages (fifteen shown, P15).
+Further, a cell staining assay shows that piMEFs reach confluence on day 3 versus day 7 for primary MEFs and had significantly higher cell numbers measured as optical absorbance at all timepoints (Figure 3b)3.

 Species | Outcome | Reference link |